randilu/WatchOver/README.md

           -f, --file string          Name of the Application to be imported -e, --environment string   Environment from the which the Application should be imported (default "default") Optional
-          -s, --addSubscriptions     Adds subscriptions of the Application -o, --perserveOwner        Preserves app owner from the original Environment -u, --username string      Username
+          -s, --skipSubscriptions    Skips subscriptions of the Application -o, --owner string         Name of the target Owner of the Application as desired by the Importer -r, --perserveOwner        Preserves app owner from the original Environment -u, --username string      Username
           -p, --password string      Password

+          -h, --help                 Help for import-app

           -k, --insecure             Allow connections to SSL endpoints without certs